kjappelbaum/mofchecker/docs/background.rst

     [...], from a MOF point of view two structures are considered identical if they share the same bond network, with respect to the atom types and their embedding: i.e., if two structures can in principle be deformed into each other without breaking and forming bonds.

-The scaffold hash can be useful to find families of related MOFs.
+The undecorated hash can be useful to find families of related MOFs.
 For example, all members of the (unfunctionalized) MOF-74 family, such as Ni-MOF-74 or Mg-MOF-74, group under the same hash.

 .. image:: _static/hash_comparison_mof_74.jpg
   :width: 600
-  :alt: Ni-MOF-74 and Mg-MOF-74 have the same scaffold hash, but different structure graph hashes.
+  :alt: Ni-MOF-74 and Mg-MOF-74 have the same undecorated graph hash, but different structure graph hashes.

 How does it work?
 ....................